-ASTM test reports in English are generated using the template called "ASTM-en.docx" which will be located in the [MyDocuments]\Retrotec\Templates directory after you have created at least one report.
+If you are using single point residential testing, the template will be called "RESDUCT-en.docx".

 To generate a report, FanTestic creates a copy of the template with the report name chosen and goes through the template, replacing any of the words surrounded by {} with specific test results or words.
 Those words surrounded by {} are known as "tags".